 In the piece featured here, I have used masking to isolate certain squares, and also worked vertically to incorporate drips, as I brought all the various squares into a piece that would work as a whole.

 This painting: “Where She’s Been”, was done in 2009, and remains one of my favourite pieces.
 I really did celebrate all I’ve learned, and pushed myself into new ways of working through the making of this.
 It took me down a path of creating a whole series with the grid, and it’s a theme I return to again and again… I love the contrast of the regular grid with the organic, flowing nature of the wax… and maybe too it’s a desire for control?
 Who can say?
 All I know is that I’m having fun… and that is what it’s all about!

-- The Encaustic Iron: Finishing the Edges of Encaustic Panels - November 9, 2011
+- How to Finish the Edges of Panels with the Encaustic Iron - November 9, 2011

 - Painting in a grid: drawing the line! - March 17, 2011